jmau111-org/iphone_security/README.md

 ## ⚠️ Disclaimer ⚠️

 This guide is meant for **iOS 16 and later versions**.
-Some parts may be debatable, but it's not uncommon in security guides.
+Some parts may be debatable, but it's quite common for security guides.

 ## What is iPhone?